 This means that partially labeled scales may not perform as well as a fully labeled scale and that numbers should only be used for scales collecting numeric data (not rating scales).
 Fully labeled scales have been shown to produce more reliable and valid data.

-Get The Handbook of Question Design
+Get the Handbook of Survey Question Design